 Jury Duty in Superior Court

-The Superior Court also contracts with the City of Everett’s Municipal Court (located on the west side of the Courthouse) to provide jurors for their trials.
-Municipal Court trials typically last one day.
+The Superior Court also contracts with the City of Everett's Municipal Court (located on the west side of the Courthouse) to provide jurors for their trials.
+Municipal Court trials typically last one to two days.

-If the county clerk has summonsed you to appear for jury duty to serve in Snohomish County Superior Court (blue summons or sometimes pink summons), court administration’s staff coordinate and are responsible for such things as:
+If the county clerk summoned you to appear for jury duty to serve in Snohomish County Superior Court (blue summons), court administration's staff coordinate and are responsible for such things as:

 - Calling jurors in by group numbers